Ancient-Wisdom.Co.Uk

 French Passage-mounds: Research in France has revealed more than one building phase of passage-mounds in the Carnac region.
 The Neolithic builders of 3,300 BC absorbed the monuments from an earlier megalithic culture into their own structures (from over a thousand years before).

 The capstones from Gavr'inis (left), Er-Grah, and La Table des Marchands (right), have all been shown to be parts of a earlier, single monolith.
-The construction phase for these passage structures is dated at 3,300 BC.
+The construction phase for these passage mounds is dated at around 3,300 BC.

 (More about the Carnac complex)